MTV Mastermix (1990)

 Above is a promo for the MTV Museum Of UnNatural History, I may have even mixed this spot but I'm sure I would have saved a copy if I did.

 It’s all about making do with what you’ve got.
-The majority of promo work I’ve done is a prime example of that.
-The client walks in a with an assortment of material and I have to assemble it into a coherent fashion that tells some kind of story.
-Here I had a collection of a fixed number of music videos preselected to “hopefully” work together.
-Add to that the transition pieces that we created and collected: and that’s all I had to make an audio track that would “hopefully” look good when video was matched to it.
-Denise Stabenau was responsible for finding ways to cut this stuff together - pulling shots from another part of the video or using our home made interstitial material.
-Often I painted myself into a corner and was left with a song that was too long or too short so I could hit the target length and keep a good pacing overall.
+The majority of tv promo work I’ve done is a prime example of that.
+The client walks in a with an assortment of material and my task is to assemble it all into a coherent fashion that tells some kind of story.
+Here I had a collection of a fixed number of music videos preselected to work together.
+Add to that the transition pieces that we created and that’s about all I had to design an audio track that would “hopefully” look good when video was matched to it.
+Editor Denise Stabenau was responsible for finding ways to cut this stuff together - pulling shots from another part of the video or using our home made interstitial material to match shots or fill in holes.
+Often I painted myself into a corner and was left with a song that was too long or too short just so I could hit the show length, segment timings and keep a good pacing overall.

 I tried hard to include anything that I personally enjoyed and a some of the videos are classics with a few of them made by the same people I worked with on a daily basis.
-Mark Pellington directed the video for De La Soul's "Say No Go" and Information Society's "What's On Your Mind?".
-And Glenn Lazzaro, my colleague at National Video Center did the oh so perfect edit.
+MTV staff producer Mark Pellington directed the video for De La Soul's "Say No Go" and Information Society's "What's On Your Mind?".
+And Glenn Lazzaro, my colleague at National Video Center did the oh so perfect editing on both as well.
+And since Glenn worked on the open/close and interstitial segments it really is a great collaboration between he and myself.

-I chose many of my own favorites like the electro hits - "Pump Up The Volume" is a personal biggie, Bomb The Bass "Beat Dis" sampled Double Dee and Steinski in their tour de force and Janet Jackson's epic extended version of "All Right With Me" is just fantastic.
+I chose many of my own favorites like the electro hits - MARRS "Pump Up The Volume"*, Bomb The Bass "Beat Dis" sampled Double Dee and Steinski in their tour de force and Janet Jackson's epic extended version of "All Right With Me" is just fantastic.
 The Devo video for "Disco Dancer" was an alternate version that was tossed off the channel after viewers watched and voted on MTV's "Smash or Trash?".
 The video was "trashed" and MTV refused to air it after that.
-Not a worthy fate in my opinion.
+Not a worthy fate in my opinion so I brought it back from the land of forgotten videos.
 Man Parrish's classic "Hip Hop Be Bop" is one of the lowest budget videos ever made but it's perfect for the electro anthem.
-The videos for Digital Underground "Doowatchalike" and "Humpty Hump" were directed by Tommy Boy employee and friend Rodd Huston who later became one of the premier and most heard voice overs in the country.
+The videos for Digital Underground "Doowatchalike" and "Humpty Hump" were directed by Tommy Boy employee and friend Rodd Huston who later became one of the premier and most heard voice overs in the tv and advertising.

-It was the wrap arounds that gave it it's look and feel.
-I tried to keep the music as funky as I could but Programming had definite ideas about certain songs being played, so it was a pull and tug.
-If I had the final say I wouldn't have used any of the rock stuff but the show was kept as a mix.
-It is difficult creating a good product when there are so many interests involved which is why Double Dee and Steinski exist: in our own world where there are no limitations and it was just the two of us.
+I tried to keep the music as funky as I could but Programming had definite ideas about certain songs being played, so it was a pull and tug with me having to add songs I didn't think fit.
+If I had the final say I wouldn't have used any of the rock stuff but the show was kept as a mix of everything .
+It is difficult creating a good product when there are so many interests involved which is why Double Dee and Steinski exist: we operate in our own world where there are no limitations and it is just the two of us.

-In this article you can check out a little collection of some of the spot I worked on in those early years and you’ll recognize some of them from the Mastermix linking clips.
-The people involved in what you see go beyond Craig and I. Glenn Lazzarro was the genius on line video editor I worked with.
-Glenn and I were respsonsible for a large body of MTV promo work during it's peak years.
-And there were amazing producer/directors : Richard Schenkman, Mark Pellington, Pam Thomas, John Payson and Peter Dougherty among those represented here.
+The people involved in what you see go beyond Craig and I. Glenn Lazzarro was the genius on line video editor I worked with on much of my tv work from the 80's into the 90's and we still do today.
+We were responsible for a large body of MTV promo work during it's peak years.
+And there were many amazing producer/directors on staff that I also worked with: Richard Schenkman, Mark Pellington, Pam Thomas, John Payson and Peter Dougherty among those represented here.
 We all were responsible for creating the look of MTV both visually and aurally.

-Technically it was my short lived period at the now defunct East Side Film and Video (the same ownership as my previous gig at Superdupe).
-I had a tight slickly designed room equipped with the NED Synclavier PostPro Tapeless system, SSL 6000 console, Otari MTR 90, Lexicon 224 reverb, UREI big fucking speakers, a big fucking 34” Mitsubishi tube tv monitor (which was the biggest at the time).
+Technically it was my short lived period at the now defunct East Side Film and Video in the first 6 months of 1990 (the same studio ownership as my previous gig at Superdupe).
+I had a tight slickly designed room equipped with the NED Synclavier PostPro Tapeless system, SSL 6000 console, Otari MTR 90 with Dolby SR noise reduction, Lexicon 224 reverb, Meyer HD-1 near field monitors, UREI 604e big fucking speakers and a big honking 35” Mitsubishi tube tv monitor (which was the biggest at the time).
 I made great use of the famous bus compressors and an Aphex Dominator for final limiting.
 Everything was top notch and world class.

 This was the early days of using a non linear audio system in post work, it was so ridiculously expensive.
-That system I used cost around $200k and only gave me a total of 8 hours total among 8 tracks.
+That system I used cost around $200k and only gave me a total of 8 hours total audio time distributed among 16 tracks.
 So it was a stretch to make an approximately 60 minute show.
-In some cases I would lower the sampling rate to fit all the audio.
+In some cases I would lower the sampling rate to fit all the audio if I needed a little extra time.
 That was one of the many unique properties of the Synclavier, a totally variable sample rate.
 And it sounded absolutely gorgeous with it's Apogee A/D and D/A converters.
 Combined with the SSL console and mixing to 30 ips Dolby SR masters was a dream.
+Without a non-linear system it would have taken much longer to experiment and put the show together in a day - shuttling and changing tapes could add many hours to the job.

-After my brief stint at East Side I moved to National Video Center on W.42nd st. in NYC and upgraded to an even bigger more expensive system and a slightly less capable SSL 4000E.
-When NED went bankrupt around 1992 National Video Center bought most of the remaining spare parts and hired one of the NED engineers who was able to further modify and maintain the systems.
+After my brief stint at East Side I moved to National Video Center on W.42nd st. in NYC and upgraded to an even larger, more expensive system and a slightly less capable SSL 4000E.
+When Synclavier's company went bankrupt around 1992 National Video Center bought most of the remaining spare parts and hired one of the NED engineers who was able to further modify and maintain the systems throughout the decade.
 I think we eventually had 5 Synclavier systems going all together at National Video Center.
+National was also the home to Club MTV, Yo!
+MTV Raps, MTV Unplugged and the list goes on including nearly every major player in the tv/cable world.

-Top to bottom it took about 12 hours to build and mix in audio, with the mix from the Synclavier output to 1/2" 4 track at 30 ips Dolby SR (time code on track 4).
+Top to bottom it took about 12 hours to build and mix in audio, with the audio from the Synclavier output to 1/2" 4 track at 30 ips Dolby SR (time code on track 4).
 At the end of the session I would export an edit list to use in the next step, sending an audio master to editor Denise Stabenau (the post production pit-bull) to do the offline edit on a 3/4” tape system.
 I do not envy the painstaking work she did and she did it well.
-After that was approved the production moved to National Video Industries (they had a nice cafeteria with hot meals every day.)in downtime NYC for the final 5-6 hour build to 1" video master with Dolby A noise reduction.
+After that was approved the production moved to the unrelated National Video Industries (they had a nice cafeteria with hot meals every day) in downtime NYC for the final 5-6 hour build to 1" video master mastered with Dolby A noise reduction for broadcast.

-Master mix could be made so much better and easier today but the main problem is the simple obstacle of the legal rights.
-In the early days in the MTV promo sessions we were able to use any music as a source which then through the years got whittled down to ‘fuck you pay me!’.
-Really it was a loose interpretation of the rule that it had to be in the library.
+Master mix could be made so much better and easier today but the main problems are the simple obstacle of obtaining legal rights and the non flexible early analog tape editing systems.
+In the early days of MTV promo sessions we got away with using (borrowing? stealing?) any music as a source for the spots.
+We all would pull music from any old place if it sounded good.
 After the lawyers saw what was happening they got involved and ruined the party.
 OK, everyone should get paid but this is all really promotion.
-We weren’t replacing the desire to hear your favorite songs, that was what the channel itself was doing.
+We weren’t replacing the desire to hear your favorite songs, that was what the channel itself was doing - it was all promotion.

-Another problem was the audio on the library tapes were all over the place.
+Another problem was the audio quality on the MTV library tapes were all over the place.
 Some sounded excellent others included distortion, phase issues, tape hits or mistakenly mixed to mono audio.
 Today I would just replace all the songs with cd or digital files.
+However the mixes used in the music videos were often unique to that video and didn't exist in any other form so you were stuck with what you had on the video.

 Out of the 8 produced shows there were a few episodes that really worked so that’s what you’ll see here.
 In my opinion shows 1 and 2 were not up to my expectations.
 Missing shows 7 and 8, I have a vague memory they were not worth keeping.
-Shows 3 and 4 probably being the best.
-I combined the best segments from both shows to make the composite episode you see here (and hear).
-The videos were transferred from VHS tape and I’m glad to have them - there’s no record or mention of Mastermix anywhere I searched.
+Shows 3 and 4 probably being the best - I combined the best segments from both shows to make the composite episode you see here.
+The videos were transferred from VHS tape dubbed from the 1" video masters and I’m glad to have them - there’s no record or mention of Mastermix anywhere I searched.

 So play it!
 Play it loud and watch it or don’t.
 I think you’ll find it fun either way.